 - God is the creator of emotion.
 Emotions for us are chemical reactions in the brain.
 They pervade our whole bodies.
 We are meant to feel, and feel deeply.
 It is one reason that God gave us free will.
 I was told as a young girl that the only way to love God was to obey Him.
 But that contradicts the idea that we are to love God with our whole hearts, as well as our mind and bodies.
 Obedience comes out of that love.
 It does not precede it.
 The principle metaphor God uses to illustrate the relationship between the Church and himself is as bride and groom.
 That is a relationship filled with the emotions of desire, passion, love, and longing.
 Relationships do not get more personal or intimate than that.

 - God is emotional.
 We love Him because He first loved us.
 Sometimes Christians chop up that word ‘love’ to be stiff and unemotional.
 But God shows passion, anger, betrayal, and grief.
-God even describes Himself as love, which among other things, is actually an emotion.
+God even describes Himself as love, which among other things, is actually an emotion as well as an action.
 Jesus wept, and He lost his temper in such a way as would get Him arrested today.
 We are made in His image and that includes a full contingent of messy emotions.
 The word, emotional, has come to signify someone who is unsteady.
 But the Bible characterizes someone as unsteady who is double-minded.
 To feel deeply is to be fully alive.
 Ignore your emotions, push them down, eat or drink them away, and they will still be there, waiting for the honor that is due them.

 - God is not intimidated by our emotion.
 Sometimes we get the notion that our emotions are dangerous.
 If you had an anxious parent, chances are that you learned that your emotions could dysregulate your parent.
 That was your parent’s problem, not yours or your childhood emotions.
 Read the Psalms.
 They are filled with strongly felt and strongly worded emotion.
 My first forays into acknowledging my feelings came in the presence of the Lord.
-But even now, when I need to let someone know my feelings about a situations or confront them about something that affects me, I wrestle with the courage to do it.
+But even now, when I need to let someone know my feelings about situations or confront them about something that affects me, I wrestle with the courage to do it.
 So I practice with God.
 And He is never overwhelmed by my anger, hurt, or frustration, though I am.

 4. Emotions are not sinful.
 They are just emotions.
 Actions are sinful and thoughts can lead us down a treacherous path but even anger, that unChristianlike emotion is given a pass.
 Be angry, the proverb says, but do not sin in your anger.
 Notice there is a necessary separation between emotions and actions.
 Emotions should have a say and so should your thoughts, in determining what you do.
 But in the end, it is the Spirit that guides us into all truth.
-We live a Spirit led life.
+We live a Spirit-led life.

 - Emotions don’t have to be fixed.
 Research has found that the best way to dissipate a strong emotion is to express it.
 Journaling them keeps us from depression.
 Emotions aren’t broken, nor are they lying to us.
 Our thoughts about our emotions lead us astray.
 The feelings are there to let you know something is wrong, really wrong.
 We may not come up with the right answer about what that is, but your anxiety, your misplaced anger, your desires arise from the depths in your soul.
 They are not random, but they are cries for help from your soul.
 So pull them up from the deep oceans inside you, and show them to Jesus.
 Only he can bring healing to the wounds that caused those feelings.